pohjie/rare-event-classification/README.md

 Minor modifications from myself may be included

 ## Purpose
-This tutorial is followed as the goal is to predict when to long/short certain stocks, whereby their labelled data of 'trade' is a lot more rare than 'not trade'
+This tutorial is followed as the goal is to predict when to long/short certain stocks, whereby their labelled data of 'trade' is a lot more rare than 'not trade'.